Wilkes County, North Carolina: History

-In 1799, the northern and western parts of Wilkes County became Ashe County.
+Early economic activity in Wilkes chiefly comprised agriculture.
+Poor transportation links with the surrounding region limited the county's opportunities for trade.
+Wilkesborough was formally incorporated as Wilkesboro in 1847.
 In 1841, parts of Wilkes County and Burke County were combined to form Caldwell County.
 In 1847, another part of Wilkes County was combined with parts of Caldwell County and Iredell County to become Alexander County.
 In 1849, additional parts of Wilkes County and Caldwell County were combined with parts of Ashe County and Yancey County to form Watauga County.
-Numerous boundary adjustments were made thereafter, but none resulted in new counties.
+Numerous boundary adjustments were made thereafter.